tongjin0521/15x18-final-project/README.md

 mpirun -n 5 gwo-MPI
 ```

+TODO:
-TODO: Make the Number of agents configurable for all versions
+- [] Make the Number of agents and number of iters configurable for all versions
+- [] SVM / Timewait
+- [] Openmp